squarism/microfile/README.md

-# Dropboy
+# Microfile

 > It's your dropbox folder's best friend.

-Dropboy relays file events and/or file contents to microservices.
+Microfile relays file events and/or file contents to microservices.
 It is easily configurable with simple rules and is easily deployable.

 _This project is not affiliated or directly releated to Dropbox Inc.  However, it can be used in conjunction with a Dropbox folder._